Create Vein Surface: Automation

 Simple Lithological Modelling Example

 In the following example, a file called "holes.dm" is loaded from the project directory and referenced as a loaded object.
 The value NLITH=3 is used to create a volume representing a non-pinched out surface.
-A Gaussian calculation will be performed to interpolate the HW and FW surfaces.
+A Gaussian calculation is performed to interpolate the HW and FW surfaces.

 The output volume (SurfaceType=2 is set as example, despite this being the default value) is clipped according to its alpha shape, and as the surface is suspected to be continuous but sparsely sampled, the output volume is expanded to a minimum of 0.1 meters throughout.
 The continuity and clipping parameter is automatically calculated.

-The output volume will be used for downstream model sub-celling so is set to a high resolution.
+The output volume is used for downstream model sub-celling so is set to a high resolution.

 Unless otherwise specified, default parameter values are used.